-- How many hours you spent watching your favorite TV series?
+- How many hours did you spend watching your favorite TV series?

-- How many hours you spent scrolling your Facebook newsfeed?
+- How many hours did you spend scrolling your Facebook newsfeed?

-- How many hours you spent watching movies on Netflix?
+- How many hours did you spend watching movies on Netflix?
 Or watching a talk show about celebrities?

 If you can track it, great.
 You might be surprised where your time goes.